You Had Me at Hello: A Winning Part I Seminar on the Importance of Family Engagement

-On August 28th, a sold-out crowd of roughly 150 child welfare professionals gathered at the Center for Child Protection in Austin, TX.
+On August 28th, a sold-out crowd of roughly 150 child welfare professionals gathered at the Center for Child Protection in Austin, TX, for a seminar on the importance of family engagement.
 Amidst the coffee and pastries, there were caseworkers, therapists, case managers, and social workers alike.
 On this particular Wednesday, these child welfare professionals convened to ask the question: how do we engage our most challenging parents, caregivers, and foster parents in the process of building a successful treatment plan for their child?

 Dr. Scott Sells, founder of Parenting with Love and Limits and the Family Trauma Institute, believes that the answer might be more straightforward than we think.
 “Families will do well if they can,” Scott said.
 “They just need the concrete tools, inspiration, and confidence to get to that point.”

 “You had me at hello”: Engaging Challenging Families was the first of two free training seminars to be held on the importance of family engagement.
 Both events are co-hosted by the Texas Institute for Child & Family Wellbeing and the Texas Center for Child and Family Studies, which is the 501c3 nonprofit arm of the Texas Alliance of Child and Family Services (TACFS), and sponsored by Cynthia Franklin, Ph.D.
 The second workshop will be held on October 17th of this year.